CCTV New Year's Gala

 Sophie Marceau – singing La vie en rose with Chinese singer Liu Huan at the Gala in 2014.

 Some people criticized that the CCTV New Year's Gala was too focused on the tastes and preferences of audiences from northern China.
 The viewing rate in southern China such as Guangxi, Guangdong, and Hong Kong is very low.
 To improve this condition, CCTV would invite some performers from Hong Kong or Taiwan every year.

 The CCTV New Year's Gala used to be the favorite TV program of the Chinese people in the 1980s, 1990s, and early 2000s.
-As technology advances, a lot of interesting show was broadcasted on TV or online.
+As technology advances, a lot of interesting shows was broadcast on TV or online.
 The Spring New Year's Gala was considered old-fashioned by the young generation.
 It needs to reform itself to keep up with the times.

-Despite all the criticisms, the CCTV New Year's Gala has brought immeasurable laughter and unforgettable memories Chinese with splendid moments and also some not so splendid.
+Despite all the criticisms, the CCTV New Year's Gala has brought immeasurable laughter and unforgettable memories of the Chinese with splendid moments and also some not-so-splendid.
 The gala is more than just an entertainment show but also a reflection of real life, showcasing Chinese culture.
 It will always be a grand event for Chinese people, filled with happiness and hope.

 - Differences between Chinese New Year and Lunar New Year

 - How to Say Happy New Year in Chinese - Popular Greetings

 - Chinese New Year celebration - day-by-day guide